Browse by Medical Category

 To develop the treatment plan for radiation therapy, the medical team will schedule your child for a CT simulation.
 The CT simulation is a “rehearsal” for radiation treatment that is completed with a CT scan.
 Some scans require contrast material during the scan to make certain organs more visible on the imaging.

 After the simulation, your radiation therapists may mark your child’s skin.
 These marks, or tattoos, are small ink dots placed superficially under the skin.
-These marks are used to allow the radiation therapists to position your child the same way for each treatment.
+These marks are used to allow the radiation therapists to correctly position your child for each treatment.

-Following the CT simulation, the radiation therapists will work with the physicists and engineers to develop the treatment plan and individual equipment for the radiation treatment to begin.
+Following the CT simulation, the radiation therapists work with physicists and engineers to develop the treatment plan and individual equipment needed for the radiation treatment to begin.
+This entire process takes approximately 10 days and we schedule the radiation start date accordingly.

 Many families have questions about how to talk about radiation treatment with their child receiving treatment, as well as with siblings.
 The most important things are to be honest and to talk with children in a way that is appropriate for their age and developmental stage.
 In doing this, children can lead the conversation and ask questions they feel they need answered.
 If you do not know the answer to a question, that is okay.
 You can offer to make a list of questions with your child that you can ask the care team together.